 Redness of the skin

-Most of us would feel very anxious if we discovered a lump on our wrists but almost 90% of time it is a ganglion cysts.
+Most of us would feel very anxious if we discovered a lump on our wrists but almost 90% of the time it is a ganglion cyst.
 Ganglion cysts consist of small or large fluid sacs that grow out of the joint.
-Women suffer from more ganglion cysts than men because we carry hand bags.
+Women suffer from more ganglion cysts than men because we carry handbags.

 You can also develop a ganglion cyst taking a fall and they are also often seen in people that do a lot of yoga.
 Downward moves such as Downward Facing Dog can cause pressure on the wrist and lead to a cyst.
-Ganglion cysts are also common in golfers.
+Golfers often suffer from ganglion cyst.

 Most of the time they do actually go away on their own but there are some treatments which can be useful.

 - Arnica reduces the size of cysts